IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Sybarite Gem: coin drop chance is now 1/20 to prevent money dupping with the Philanthropist's Shower

 -Updated Philanthropist's Shower and Prosperity Staff to use the glowing coins instead of vanilla ones (I just like them more)

+-Fixed Stormbreaker's alt fire almost never working, and nerfed the max bolts it can summon to 5

+-Nerfed Cosmillash's firerate to 30 (from 20)

+-Added Census Support

+-Added Autoclicker (Souls of Byte-tier Summon)

 -New changes to Hellion Phase 2:
 -Laser Reign locks Hellion in place for longer, and Lasers persist a shorter time